saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 ![schema](images/authenticator_models_schema.png)

 ### User model
 `User` represents an abstract single customer of Bank's Identity Service (e.g  Service Provider).
-Bank already has it
+This entity is already present in Bank's Identity Service.

 ### Connection (Mobile Client) model
 `Mobile Client` represents a single connection between `User` and  Mobile Application.
 Each `User` can have multiple `Mobile Client`'s because user can have many connections to a single Service Provider from different applications.